fonoster/rox/README.md

 }
 ```

-> Note #1: The parameter `type` is set to map in the example, but you can send anything that makes send to the client.
-> Note #2: If the parameter `allRequiredParamsPresent` is set to true, the fulfillmentText will be take presedence over the custom effects.
+> Notes: The parameter `type` is set to map in the example, but you can send anything that makes send to the client.
+If the parameter `allRequiredParamsPresent` is set to true, the fulfillmentText will be take presedence over the custom effects.

 ## Environment Variables